BZIvanov/TechnoShop-Frontend_React-Redux/README.md

 App wide 'throttle guard' is provided to control request rates.
 This avoids too many requests from one source in a short time, keeping the app responsive.

+## API documentation - Swagger

+After starting the application visit http://localhost:3000/api to view the documentation.
+The `/api` endpoint is specified, when setting up swagger in main.ts file if you want to change it.

 ## Additional notes

 1. `watchOptions` was added to the file `tsconfig.json` to make the hot reloading working with docker containers.
 Without it the local files changes are applied to the files in the container, but application still uses the old code.